DeepSkyForge/VariableStarsObserver4PixInsight/README.md

 ## Usage

 To use VariableStarsObserver, simply open an image in PixInsight and launch the VariableStarsObserver process from the menu **PROCESS > ImageInspection**.
-In the process dialog box, click on the grey star button in the top right corner of the "Variable Stars Observer" section.}
+In the process dialog box, click on the grey star button in the top right corner of the "Variable Stars Observer" section.

 The process will query the International Variable Stars Index to retrieve all variable stars available in the image's field of view.
 It will then perform a second query to the AAVSO Plotter to retrieve all the constant stars and associated data.